gilesknap/mciwb/README.md

 Credits
 -------

-This project would not be possible without `mcipc <https://github.com/conqp/mcipc/>`_, which provides the client library for Minecraft RCON.
+This project would not be possible without [mcipc](https://github.com/conqp/mcipc/), which provides the client library for Minecraft RCON.

 <!-- README only content.
 Anything below this line won't be included in index.md -->